Yukio Mishima’s KINKAKUJI

 **The September 11 performance coincides with the opening of the Fall Gallery exhibition Chiharu Shiota: Two Home Countries, a newly commissioned, site-specific installation by Chiharu Shiota commemorating the 80th anniversary of the end of World War II.
 Tickets to the September 11 performance of KINKAKUJI include entry to the Gallery opening and reception following immediately after the performance.

-On Tuesday, September 17, a pre-performance lecture on Japan’s immediate post-war years and the historical act of arson against Kinkakuji.
+On Tuesday, September 16, a pre-performance lecture on Japan’s immediate post-war years and the historical act of arson against Kinkakuji will begin at 6:30 pm.

 Leon Ingulsrud